matttelliott-flosports/flo-scss-1/site/content/docs/4.3/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Bootstrap, the world's most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page.
+description: Get started with FloSCSS, Based on the world's most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page.
 group: getting-started
 aliases:
   - "/docs/4.3/getting-started/"